tari-project/tari/docs/src/reviewing_guide.md

 It is also pretty much impossible to test ordering on intel based systems, so it is best to avoid it.

 #### Vec
-When using `Vec::with_capacity`, is the size inputted provided by an untrusted party?
-If so, use a maximum value.
+When using `Vec::with_capacity`, is the size input provided by an untrusted party?
+If so, use a maximum bound on the capacity and the number of items returned or reject the message.
+The latter is almost always more appropriate.

 #### Unchecked arithmetic and overflows
 Any arithmetic operation has a chance of overflowing or underflowing.
 It is best to use the checked versions, for example `checked_mul`, `checked_sub` etc. to avoid this.